Willy Wonka

 Willy Wonka is a fictional character appearing in British author Roald Dahl's 1964 children's novel Charlie and the Chocolate Factory and its 1972 sequel Charlie and the Great Glass Elevator.
 He is the eccentric founder and proprietor of the Wonka Chocolate Factory.

-Wonka has been portrayed in film multiple times.
+Wonka has been depicted in film several times.
 In 1971, Willy Wonka was portrayed by Gene Wilder in Willy Wonka & the Chocolate Factory.
-Wilder's portrayal is considered widely beloved and one of his greatest roles.
-Johnny Depp's portrayal of the character in 2005's Charlie and the Chocolate Factory polarized critics and audiences.
-Both Wilder and Depp received Golden Globe nominations for their performances.
-Wonka will next be portrayed by Timothée Chalamet in an origin prequel film titled Wonka, scheduled for release in 2023.
+Wilder's portrayal in the film is widely beloved and is considered one of his greatest roles.
+Johnny Depp played the character in 2005's Charlie and the Chocolate Factory which polarized critics and audiences.
+In 2023, Timothée Chalamet portrayed the character in a standalone film that tells his origin story titled Wonka.
+Chalamet's performance was both praised and criticized.
+Wilder, Depp, and Chalamet all received Golden Globe nominations for Best Actor in a Comedy or Musical for their performances.

 Appearances

 Charlie and the Chocolate Factory

 In Charlie and the Chocolate Factory, Wonka has hidden five Golden Tickets inside his chocolate bars.
 The finders are rewarded with a tour of his factory, each accompanied by an adult of their choice, and a lifetime supply of chocolate.
 The children are unaware, though, that the tour is also a competition to test their moral character.
 As the tour proceeds, four of the children are eliminated, leaving Charlie Bucket the winner.
-At this point, Wonka reveals that the real prize is the factory itself, as he needs someone to take it over and look after the Oompa-Loompas who work there once he retires.
+At this point, Wonka reveals that the real prize is the factory itself.
+He needs someone to take it over once he retires, and look after the Oompa-Loompas who work there.

 Wonka is introduced as a "little man" with a goatee, wearing a purple coat, green trousers and a top hat.
 He is high-spirited and moves quickly like a squirrel, though he later tells Charlie that he is "much older than you think."